Diet for Diabetes

 Find non-starchy vegetables

 Common vegetables like eggplant, tomatoes, beans, asparagus, okra, turnips, are all non-starchy vegetables.
-These vegetables can be used more often in your diet as they have a low starch content which can help control your blood glucose levels.
+These vegetables can be used more often in your diet for diabetes as they have a low starch content which can help control your blood glucose levels.

 This does not mean you have to stop eating other vegetables, it just means that the proportions change, it can help you savor those other vegetables even more.